 Display allows you to hit different, and arguably more objectives than Search and Remarketing.
 When someone knows what they’re after, Search and Remarketing work seriously well.
 However, when people don’t, Display comes in and kicks some serious butt.

 The premise of Display was for building brand awareness.
-The Display Network reaches to over 2 million sites.
+The Display Network reaches over 2 million sites.
 Display ads could theoretically be placed on all of these.
 However, it also allows you to whittle down and define your audience, and pick and choose who you want to see your ads.
-For example you can choose to target people who look at fitness sites to advertise your latest product for the health conscious demographic, or possibly target recipe website to advertise to foodies.
+For example, you can choose to target people who look at fitness sites to advertise your latest product for the health-conscious demographic, or possibly target a recipe website to advertise to foodies.

-It isn’t all about brand awareness however, and Google have caught wind of this.
+It isn’t all about brand awareness, however, and Google has caught wind of this.
 Some businesses can actually get good sales from Display when you find the right audiences.
 However when brand awareness is the goal, you need to ensure you are applying the right methods of tracking and quantifying success.
-Remember, they’re usually not at the same stage of the buying cycle as those we want to target with Remarketing, so here we’re looking for initial engagement, and responsiveness to what you are putting in front of them.
-Therefore impressions, click through rates, average session duration on site, and average number of page views, become much better KPIs.
+Remember, they’re usually not at the same stage of the buying cycle as those we want to target with Remarketing, so here we’re looking for initial engagement and responsiveness to what you are putting in front of them.
+Therefore impressions, click-through rates, average session duration on site, and the average number of page views, become much better KPIs.

-Could It Be Good For Your Adwords Strategy?
+Could It Be Good For Your Google Ads Strategy?

-How Do You Get The Most Out Of It?
+How To Get The Most Out Of Display

 1) Get the ads right